 Updates to the lists are scheduled to occur regularly each year.
-Formal submission periods are held in the months leading up to when each review is scheduled to conclude.
+A submission period is held in the months leading up to when each review is scheduled to conclude.
 However, stakeholders are welcome to engage with the Department at any time.
 Enquiries can be directed to email@example.com.
 Details of the current process will be updated regularly on the Consultation on the skilled migration occupation lists page of the Department’s website.

 The next review of the skilled migration occupation lists is now underway.
 An update to the skilled migration occupation lists is expected in March 2020.

-Please note: the online submission process is now open.
-Please see the Consultation on Skilled Migration Occupation Lists page for the review timeline and details on when you can make a submission to us.
+Please note: the online submission process has now closed.
+Please see the Consultation on Skilled Migration Occupation Lists page for the review timeline.

 What should my submission to the consultation process include?

 A Submission Guide is available to provide guidance on making an effective submission.

-What does the Department of Employment, Skills, Small and Family Business do with submissions made to the consultation process?
+What does the Department of Education, Skills and Employment do with submissions made to the consultation process?

 The Department will consider all information and evidence provided in submissions when developing advice to Government on the composition of the skilled migration occupation lists.
 Where an individual or organisation has indicated it would like the submission to be made publically available, it will be published on this website.
 Submissions that are lodged confidentially will not be published on the website.

 Some stakeholders have requested that their submission remain confidential.
 The Department does not publish confidential submissions.